-We are proud that our children tell us that they are HAPPY at school.
-Happy children learn well and children learn well when they are happy.
+We are proud that our pupils tell us that they are HAPPY at school because we believe that children learn well when they are happy.

 Pupils have the opportunity to see 'learning in real life.'
 Visits and visitors play an important part in this for every class.

 We provide our pupils with a valuable set of Social, Moral, Spiritual and Cultural experiences such as: learning to play a tuned instrument; performing in a play; working with members of the community on various projects; celebrating and learning about the different faiths and cultures of pupils in the school and their families; Knowing how democracy works and taking part in democratic leadership elections.

 Important Personal, Social and Health Education experiences are developed through our 'House Assemblies' and our curriculum.